 The Data Controller is Veronafiere with registered office in Viale del Lavoro no. 8 – 37135, Verona (VR) - Italy; Phone: 045 8298111 – Fax: 045 82 98 288 - E-mail: firstname.lastname@example.org.

-The Data Supervisor is the Manager pro tempore of Human Resources Organization and Systems.
+The Data Supervisor is the Manager pro tempore of Human Resources Planning and Development Department.